 The Sports Company of Trinidad and Tobago Limited was incorporated in the Republic of Trinidad and Tobago on the 27 September 2004.
 The principal business activity of the company is to act as an agent on behalf of the Government of Trinidad and Tobago to enhance local sporting ventures.
-The principal place of business was 111 - 117 Henry Street, Port of Spain however on 26 September 2016 the company moved to National Cycling Velodrome, Couva Main Road, Balmain Couva.
+The principal place of business is the National Cycling Velodrome, Couva Main Road, Balmain Couva.